 5. Tool calls (web search, code interpreter) adding hidden tokens

 Each tool result is appended to context.
-Long web search results or large code execution outputs can quietly fill the window.
+Long web search results or large code-execution outputs can quietly fill the window.

 How to judge: Count tool calls in the thread.
-Many web search results, or one big DataFrame from code interpreter, will dominate the budget.
+Many web-search results, or one big DataFrame from code interpreter, will dominate the budget.

 Before you start

 - Decide whether the chat is salvageable, or whether starting a fresh thread with a summary is faster.
+Past ~30 turns on Plus, fresh-with-summary is usually faster.

 - Save any unique answers from the current chat as plain text before pruning, in case trimming loses them.